BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - Heroic Strength
 - Heroic Strike

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **The Herald's Duty** `ACTIVE` - This model receives a bonus of +1 to its Defence for each other friendly model with this special rule it is in base contact with.
+- **The Herald's Duty** `ACTIVE`

+This model receives a bonus of +1 to its Defence for each other friendly model with this special rule it is in base contact with.
 If you have multiple King's Champions in your Army, they will only get this bonus for being in base contact with models from their own Warband (i.e., a Herald from one King's Champion cannot provide the bonus to a model from another King's Champion).

 **ADDITIONAL PROFILES**